sourcefrog/conserve/doc/format.md

 are generated or supported.
 Top level bands contain an index listing every entry present in that tree.
 Top level bands are numbered sequentially from `b0000`.

-Bands that are not top-level are _child bands_, and their _parent band_ is the band with the last component of their name removed.
-Child bands' index contains only the changes relative to their parent band's index.
-(Child bands are not implemented as of Conserve 0.6.)

 A band can be _complete_, while it is receiving data, or _incomplete_ when everything from the source has been written.
 Bands may remain incomplete indefinitely, across multiple Conserve invocations, until they are finished.